benjamincharity/benjamincharity.com/articles/generate-safe-text-colors-with-sass.md

 ---
-title: generate-safe-text-colors-with-sass
+title: Generate Safe Text Colors with Sass
-description: Generate a safe text color based on the background color with Sass.
+description: Learn how to dynamically generate a safe text color based on the background color with Sass.
 tags: [sass, css]
 published: true
 publishDate: 2014-01-21